loopyme/Task-Graph/readme.md

 - [ ] add examples

+## Pattern: Task Graph

+The main task of many python projects can be considered as a static collection of atomic tasks with dependencies between input and output, which can be thought of as forming the vertices of a directed acyclic graph, while the directed edges of the graph show the dependencies between tasks.

+We can solve the problems with the following techniques:

+ - **Up-Propagate**: If some data item is accessed, we need to do the up-propagate and find all upstream tasks and do the correspond tasks.
+The result of an upstream task may be passed to downstream tasks on completion of the upstream.
+Data does not stream to downstream task during execution, the upstream task completes its work, terminates, and then its result is passed to the downstream task.
+The final result of the graph is returned when the last downstream task(s) complete.
+ - **Cache**: when a task been computed once(Usually triggered by Up-Propagate), it will automatically cache the result.
+ - **Down-Propagate** : If one task is changed, we need to do the down-propagate and find all downstream tasks and clear the correspond task caches.
+The result of an upstream task is much likely to have effect on all of its’ downstream tasks, so the recomputation is necessary.
+But Down-Propagate will not trigger the recomputation but only clear the result caches, recomputation will happened when this task has been ‘Up-Propagated’ or accessed.

 ## Zen

 **I am lazy, so I build this to let computer be also lazy.**